College Scholarship Program for High School Seniors

 The scholarship program is open to students whose primary residence is on Carteret-Craven Electric Cooperative’s lines.
 To qualify, the student must be a high school senior in the current graduating class and must be accepted at a 2-year community/technical college or 4-year college or university.
-The student cannot be a close relative of a Carteret-Craven Electric Cooperative employee or director; close relative being a spouse, child, grandchild, great-grand child, brother, sister, aunt, uncle, niece or nephew, by blood, by adoption, or in-law of the employee or director.
+The studentt cannot be a close relative of a CCEC employee or director.
+Close relative is defined as a person who is related by consanguinity or affinity, to the third degree or less.
+That includes a person who is a spouse, child, grandchild, great-grandchild, parent, grandparent, great-grandparent, brother, sister, aunt, uncle, nephew, niece, great-aunt, great-uncle, great-nephew or great-niece by blood or adoption; an in-law; or half or step relative of the employee or director.

 The judges will weigh the following in determining the scholarship winners: need, 50 percent; academic achievement, 25 percent; and extracurricular activities, 25 percent.

 All applicants will be considered on the stated criteria, regardless of race, age, color, religion, sex, handicap or national origin.

 Applications also are available from the counselors' offices at each school, and at our offices at 450 McCotter Blvd. in Havelock and 1300 Highway 24 West, Newport.
 Members may request applications be mailed by calling our office at 252-727-2238 or by sending an e-mail to firstname.lastname@example.org.

 Funds for the scholarships are provided by member donations to Operation RoundUp®.